songer1993/academic-paper-processing-pipeline/README.md

 The pipeline consists of two main steps, both utilizing Google's Gemini API:

+### 0. Prepare Input Files (Zotero)

+Before running the scripts, you need to organize your PDFs and export your bibliographic data from Zotero:

+1.  **Organize PDFs:** Ensure your PDFs are stored by Zotero.
+The ideal setup for this pipeline is to have Zotero store attachments in subfolders named after the publication (e.g., using a pattern like `%a - %y - %t` in Zotero's settings or via Better BibTeX preferences).
+This way, each PDF resides in a folder whose name closely matches the paper's details.
+2.  **Export BibTeX:**
+    *   Select the collection or library you want to process in Zotero.
+    *   Right-click and choose "Export Collection..." (or "Export Library...").
+    *   Select "Better BibTeX" as the format.
+    *   **Crucially**, in the Better BibTeX export options, ensure "Export Files" is checked.
+This includes the relative paths to your linked PDF files in the `file` field of the `.bib` export, which is essential for matching.
+    *   Save the exported `.bib` file (e.g., `references.bib`).
+3.  **Locate PDF Directory:** Identify the main directory where Zotero stores the subfolders containing your PDFs (this will be the `--input_dir` for the first script).

+This preparation ensures that the `convert_pdfs_to_mds.py` script processes the correct PDFs and creates markdown output in appropriately named subdirectories, and the `upload_mds_to_pinecone_by_paragraphs.py` script can later link these markdown files back to their corresponding entries in the exported `.bib` file using the folder names.

 ### 1. Convert PDFs to Markdown

 Uses marker for high-quality PDF to markdown conversion.
 Requires GEMINI_API_KEY for enhanced text extraction and formatting.